-Péter Veres^{1,2} János Kelemen3 Bradley Cenko^{4,5} Zsolt Bagoly1 István Horváth2 1Eötvös University, Budapest 2 Bolyai Military University, Budapest 3Konkoly Observatory, Budapest 4California Institute of Technology, Pasadena 5University of California, Berkeley Abstract GRB 080319B is one of the brightest and most extensively sampled bursts.
+Péter Veres János Kelemen Bradley Cenko Zsolt Bagoly István Horváth Eötvös University, Budapest Bolyai Military University, Budapest Konkoly Observatory, Budapest California Institute of Technology, Pasadena University of California, Berkeley ABSTRACT GRB 080319B is one of the brightest and most extensively sampled bursts.
 It has good coverage at many wavelengths.
 Here we present the optical observations of the Palomar 60 inch telescope, which spans a long time interval after the burst.
 We describe in detail the optical reduction techniques.
 We augment the optical dataset with freely available Swift BAT and XRT observations reduced by us.
 We also compare our conclusions with the published parameters from the rich literature about this burst.
-INTRODUCTION This is a Swift triggered burst and had a favorable position for early optical follow-up.
-Its redshift is z=0.937 P60 observations started at T_0+170 s and lasted for about 7 days.
+INTRODUCTION This is a Swift triggered burst and had a favourable position for early optical followup.
+Its redshift is z=0.937 P60 observations started at $T_0 + 170$ s and lasted for about 7 days.
 The main optical data set was observed with four filters with the Palomar - 60 inch telescope.
 We revisit GRB080319B Palomar data, after it was published in part in Cenko et al. (2009).
 BAT and XRT data was obtained from the Swift websites.
 Reduction was carried out with the standard calibrating pipelines batgrbproducts and xrtpipeline.
 The most recent calibration files were used.
 We also made use of the count data at the XRT repository (Evans et al., 2007) and we used the count-to-flux-density conversion factor of Butler & Kocevski (2007).
-OPTICAL DATA REDUCTION The quick fading nature and in general the low average brightness of the GRB optical transients did not glow the automated (pipeline) reduction method, in the case of the "naked eye burst" oppositely the quite high brightness was the biggest problem.
-The shortcoming of automated methods are the difficulty in:

-Judging when to change from photometry of individual CCD frames to photometry of Co-added images selecting the most reliable good seeing and good limiting magnitude frames selecting the best set of comparison stars both in alignment and brightness range.
-Due to these problems and the various alignment of the neighbor objects, the most reliable and the quickest way we found is the individual photometry of the individual frames.
-In the present work therefore we choose the sturdy aperture photometric method, allowing us to reach our goal in the quickest way.
-When should we change from the photometry of the individual CCD frames to the photometry of the co-added images.
+OPTICAL DATA REDUCTION The quick fading nature and in general the low average brightness of the GRB optical transients did not alow the automated (pipeline) reduction method, in the case of the "naked eye burst" oppositely the quite high brightness was the biggest problem.
+The shortcoming of automated methods are the difficulty in: bigskip - judging when to change from photometry of individual CCD frames to photometry of coadded images - selecting the most reliable good seeing and good limiting magnitude frames selecting the best set of comparison stars both in alignment and brightness range.
+Due to these problems and the various alignment of the neighbour objects, the most reliable and the quickest way we found is the individual photometry of the individual In the present work therefore frames. we choose the sturdy aperture photometric method, allowing us to reach our goal in the quickest way.
+The inadequate nature of the other more automatic methods is in short, that they can not judge: When should we change from the photometry of the individual CCD frames to the photometry of the coadded images.
 The selection of the most reliable, good seeing, good limiting magnitude frames is much easier in a manual way.
 Selecting the best set of comparison stars both in alignment and brightness range is easier and quicker.
-The non uniform nature of the optical CCD frames, twilight, dawn, Moon, bright objects nearby, focusing problems, filter inhomogeneities etc. are the heaviest arguments beside our choice.
-Therefore in view of the relatively small amount of observational data, the advantage of the manual method over the pipeline method is clear.
-The photometric accuracy of the obtained brightness data are in same range where the accuracy as the other methods.
-In some cases where the OT faded near to the observational threshold the errors are much higher due to the very low signal to noise ratio.
-The only way to get much more precise data and longer datasets is the usage of much bigger telescopes.
+The non uniform nature of the optical CCD frames, twilight, dawn, Moon, bright objects nearby, focusing problems, filter inhomogenities etc. are the heaviest arguments beside our choice.
 Fits